-3 units, 2 lecture hours, 4 lab hours, pass/no pass PREREQUISITE: ART 13.
-ADVISORIES: English 1A or
+3 units, 2 lecture hours, 4 lab hours, pass/no pass PREREQUISITE: Art 13.
+ADVISORIES: English 1A or 1AH.

-1AH.

-Emphasis is on developing intermediate level painting skills in watercolor.
+In this course, students develop intermediate level painting skills in watercolor.
 Through guided studio practice, lecture, research and critique, students learn to use the elements and principles of design (in composing paintings) with more complexity than the novice.
-Specific instruction in planning/executing paintings with color schemes; various types of balance; rendering techniques; using mixed-media; and creating paintings with representational, abstract, non-objective, and conceptual approaches.
+Specific instruction in planning/ executing paintings with color schemes; various types of balance; rendering techniques; using mixed media; and creating paintings with representational, abstract, nonobjective, and conceptual approaches.
 (A, CSU, UC)